zdelrosario/zdr-site/content/post/2022-03-03-evc-recruitment/index.md

 This work is supported by the NSF under Grant Number #2138463.
 For more information, please see [this flyer](https://github.com/zdelrosario/zdr-site/blob/master/static/media/EVC_flyer.pdf).

 Warm regards,

-Zachary del Rosario, PhD
-Assistant Professor, Olin College
+Zachary del Rosario, Assistant Professor, Olin College